zachwalton/iffy.app/public/METHODOLOGY.md

    - Measures the feasibility of addressing the issue through legislative or regulatory changes.
    - Considers alternative mechanisms (e.g., private sector solutions).

-3. **Social Relevance**:
+3. **Equity**:
-   - Focuses on cultural and societal dimensions, such as correcting imbalances or addressing inequities.
+   - Score to balance out topics with low statistical or policy relevance, but significant considerations around equity and marginalization.
+Weighed low for right-leaning users, neutrally for centrists, and high for left-leaning users.

 4. **Personal Relevance** (optional):
    - Centers on the user's subjective experience and personal stakes.
    - When provided, its weight amplifies the total relevance of the issue.

 ### Weight Calculation
-Each category receives a weight on a **1-10 scale**.
+Each category receives a weight on a **0-10 scale**.
 These weights are assigned using the following logic:

 1. **Empirical Data**: Factors such as statistical relevance and proportional population impact are prioritized.
 2. **Relative Significance**: Issues central to public discourse or policy are weighted higher.